On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: Numerical experiments

-We compare Algorithm~\ref{alg:pncg} with the forward-backward splitting (FBS) method~\cite{LM79,CR97}, ZeroFPR(L-BFGS)~\cite{TSP18} that downloaded from the website~\url{https://github.com/kul-optec/ForBES}, and Proximal Newton method~\cite{Z25}.
-We use the default parameters of FBS and L-BFGS, and debug the parameters of Proximal Newton method to return a satisfactory solution.
-We modifying the stopping criterion of these three algorithms to \(\|g(x^k)\| \leq \veg\) and adjusting the maximum number of iterations for FBS and L-BFGS to \(500000\).
-We terminate Proximal Newton method when the number of iterations reach to \(100000\).
+We compare Algorithm~\ref{alg:pncg} with the forward-backward splitting (FBS) method~\cite{LM79,CR97}, ZeroFPR(L-BFGS)~\cite{TSP18} downloaded from the website~\url{https://github.com/kul-optec/ForBES}, and Proximal Newton method~\cite{Z25}.
+We use the default parameters of FBS and L-BFGS, and tune the parameters of the Proximal Newton method to return a satisfactory solution.
+We modify the stopping criterion of these three algorithms to \(\|g^{\varepsilon}(x^k)\| \leq \veg\) with \(\veg = 10^{-6}\) and adjust the maximum number of iterations for all comparson methods to \(100,000\).
 For Algorithm~\ref{alg:pncg}, we set \(\beta = 2\), \(\theta = 0.25\) in~\eqref{eq:lsreq} and \(\theta = 0.25\) in~\eqref{eq:lsreq2}, \(\eta\), \(\zeta\), \(\tau_k\), and \(\delta\) are the same as in Subsection~\ref{subsec:toyexample}.
-Table~\ref{table:student} reports the average number of iterations (Iter), the objective function value (Fval), running time (time), the norm of \(g(x)\) corresponding to the output (\(\|g\|\), and the minimum eigenvalue of \((\nabla^2f(x))_{I_{\neq 0}}\) and \(S_{I_{\neq 0}}(\nabla^2f(x))_{I_{\neq 0}}S_{I_{\neq 0}}\) associated with the output (\(\lambda_{\min}^{H_{\neq 0}}\) and \(\lambda_{\min}^{S_{\neq 0}H_{\neq 0}S_{\neq 0}}\)) over \(20\) independent trials.
-From Table~\ref{table:student}, we can see that i) The final objective function values produced by ZeroFPR (L-BFGS) are higher than those obtained by ProxNCGm; ii) For \(d = 80\), the final objective function values obtained by FBS are higher than those of comparison methods; iii) Although PGN2CM requires more iterations than ProxNewton when \(n= 2^8\), it consumes less computation time.
+Table~\ref{table:student} reports the average number of iterations (Iter), the objective function value (Fval), running time (time), the norm of \(g^{\varepsilon}(x)\) corresponding to the output (\(\|g^{\varepsilon}\|\)), and the minimum eigenvalues of \((\nabla^2f(x))_{I_{\neq 0}}\) and \(S_{I_{\neq 0}}(\nabla^2f(x))_{I_{\neq 0}}S_{I_{\neq 0}}\) associated with the output (\(\lambda_{\min}^{H_{\neq 0}}\) and \(\lambda_{\min}^{S_{\neq 0}H_{\neq 0}S_{\neq 0}}\)) over \(20\) independent trials.
+From Table~\ref{table:student}, we can see that i) In terms of changes in computational time, the overall relative performance of PGN2CM is more robust to the choice of sparsity level than the comparison methods; ii) For all test instances, the iterate returned by PGN2CM satisfies the weak-2o optimality condition; iii) For the challenging test problems with \(d = 80\), the final function value achieved by PGN2CM is lower than that of the comparison methods; iv) In all numerical tests, although PGN2CM does not yield the smallest number of iterations, it consumes less computational time than all the comparison methods.
+Moreover, its superiority in runtime becomes increasingly prominent as the test problems grow more difficult; v) For all test instances, the iterate generated by PGN2CM satisfies the weak \(\varepsilon_g\)-1o condition (i.e., \(\|g^{\varepsilon}\| \leq \varepsilon_g\)).
+For \(d = 80\), L-BFGS and FBS fail to satisfy the weak \(\varepsilon_g\)-1o condition in most cases.